-I knew I wouldn’t be that lucky all the time, so I started reading everything I could about how to pitch editors successfully.
-I joined a few freelancing groups on Facebook and talked to other writers about their successes and what they’ve learned from their “failures” (although, in writing, there often isn’t a true failure — often, if one publication rejects a pitch, another will pick it up later, albeit with some tweaking and some time).
+I also realized I wouldn’t be that lucky all the time, so I started reading everything I could about how to continue pitching editors successfully.
+I joined a few freelancing groups on Facebook and talked to other writers about their successes and what they’ve learned from their “failures” (although, in pitching, that’s a murky term, because if one publication rejects a pitch, another may pick it up later, albeit with some tweaking and some time).

 Over time, my own process has refined and while my success rate will never be at 100% (no writer’s is!), it’s definitely higher than when I started.
-Now, I’ve worked as an Assistant Editor at HelloGiggles and a Buzz Editor at Brit + Co, and I have insight into the other end of the process, so I’d love to share what I’d learned with writers who are just beginning.
+Now, I’m the Digital Wellness Editor at Allure, and I’ve also worked as an Assistant Editor at HelloGiggles and a News Editor at Brit + Co.
+While all editors have their own preferences, I have some insight into the other end of the process, so I’d love to share what I’d learned with writers who are just beginning.

 Before diving into your pitch, write a simple intro.

-Introduce yourself to the editor.
-Tell them your name, a little bit of info about yourself (previous bylines help but aren’t required), and then get down to business.
-Editors love to know who they’re working with, but at the same time, they get a lot of emails every day and don’t necessarily have unlimited time to sort through long intros, so keep it short and sweet and get to the real story — the story you want to write!
+Introduce yourself briefly to the editor.
+Tell them your name, a little bit of info about yourself (previous bylines can help but aren’t required), and then get down to your idea.
+Editors love to know who they’re working with, but at the same time, they get a lot of emails every day and don’t necessarily have unlimited time to sort through long intros.
+It’s also not always required for every outlet that you have experience (unless, say, you’re pitching an ultra-reported feature), so keep it short and sweet and get to the real story — the one you want to write.

 Make sure you understand what the publication is looking for.

 If you’re going to pitch to a magazine or website, it’s important that you understand the types of stories they normally run.
-Beyond that, what kind of tone do they like?
+Beyond that, what kind of tone do they typically pub?
 Are they academic and informative, or are they more fun and conversational?
-Your understanding of their content should come across in your pitch.
+Your understanding of their content and audience should come across in your pitch.

 Be as specific as possible about your ideas.

-…and while you’re at it, provide a possible headline!
+…and while you’re at it, provide a possible headline, if you can.

-This is something editors often change, but if you can suggest a catchy, clicky headline and make your editor’s job easier, even better.
+This is something editors often change, but if you can suggest a catchy, clicky headline and help your editor understand how you envision the final piece, even better.